Construction, carpentry and basic mechanics.

 This year students have been welding horseshoes together to make boot racks and flower pot racks.

-These are for sale in our farm shop.
 Students have been involved in all stages of this enterprise project, including researching and designing a style, cleaning, welding and painting the horseshoes.
 Students have calculated the costing’s and marketed the horse shoe racks.

 Students design and make wooden items for use within the building, such as decorative Christmas trees, fences, benches radiator covers and pelmets.